 Update: Apple Watch 2 release date rumors suggest a September launch alongside the iPhone 7, and the latest leaks point to a new screen and price.
 More news and rumors below.

 Good news: The Apple CEO recently promised that the Apple Watch will get "better and better" and it'll be something you can't imagine having lived without.

 That's a tall order for just software, meaning this the biggest Apple Watch 2 hint we've seen on the record in 2016.
 But when will we see anything at all in terms of credible photos and facts?
 We know someone on the inside: Siri.

-The Apple Watch 2 release date is shrouded in so much mystery that not even Siri knows the answer, though she gave me a heads-up about the dates for WWDC 2016, where watch OS 3 was announced.
+But the Apple Watch 2 release date is shrouded in so much mystery that not even Siri knows the answer, though she gave me a heads-up about the dates for WWDC 2016, where watch OS 3 was announced.